Skip to main content

 Fix:

-2. Restart ClickHouse: systemctl restart clickhouse-server or docker restart clickhouse
+2. Restart ClickHouse: systemctl restart clickhouse-server or docker restart clickhouse.

-3. Verify: curl http://localhost:9363/metrics
+3. Verify: curl http://localhost:9363/metrics.

 Fix:

-2. Restart ClickHouse after changing the config
+2. Restart ClickHouse after the change.

-3. Check the metric count: curl -s http://localhost:9363/metrics | grep "^# TYPE" | wc -l
+3. Count what is served: curl -s http://localhost:9363/metrics | grep -c "^# TYPE".

 No metrics appearing in Scout